yinzburghbear/cunty-ho/OF Scraper.md

 .\ofscraper
 ```

 You will then be prompted through the install process of the scraper.

-There are some things that it needs to be able to run the files.
+### Cookie Info

-If you use firefox, you can use this extension to get the necessary cookie information.
+* If you use firefox, you can use this extension to get the necessary cookie information.
 You can download it here: https://addons.mozilla.org/en-US/firefox/addon/onlyfans/

-But you can also get the information yourself using developer tools.
+- But you can also get the information yourself using developer tools.

-**Sign into Onlyfans in your browser.**
+- **Sign into Onlyfans in your browser.**

 ### Manual Cookie Info

-This option will have you manual fill all the required information
+- This option will have you manual fill all the required information
 ```
 {
     "auth": {